tildeclub/site/wiki/source/cli-for-beginners.md

 This tutorial will teach you the few commands that should allow you to take care of yourself and start down the real, longer-term path of self-directed learning.
-Once you're logged into tilde.club (or any GNU+Linux shell server), you can practice the following commands as you learn them.
+Once you're logged into Tilde.club (or any GNU+Linux shell server), you can practice the following commands as you learn them.